kaanyilmaz99/YFX_Lookdev_Tool/README.md

 # How it works

 1.) </br>
-After downloading the tool, execute the 3dsMax.bat file.
+After downloading the tool, execute one of the 3dsMax.bat files inside the **YFX_Lookdev_Tool** folder.
 As soon as 3dsMax has launched you should see the **YFX** button in the top toolbar.
 Press the button and the YFX UI will show up.

 2.) </br>
 In the **Home Tab** choose an Asset by clicking the Folder button.
 Then press **Create Turntable** and your asset will be imported into your new Turntable scene.
 Now you can **Save** your scene.